ParkerICI/premessa/README.md

 biocLite("flowCore")
 ```

-## Install cytofNormalizeR
+## Install premessa

 Once you have succesfully completed the steps above, start an R session and type the following commands
 ```
 library(devtools)
-install_github("ParkerICI/cytofNormalizeR")
+install_github("ParkerICI/premessa")
 ```

-This will install the cytofNormalizeR R package together with all the required dependencies.
+This will install the premessa R package together with all the required dependencies.

 *Note*: the latest version of devtools seems to be occasionally having problems installing dependencies on Windows.
-If the installation of cytofNormalizeR fails due to a missing package, please install the offending packages manually, using the R *install.packages* function
+If the installation of premessa fails due to a missing package, please install the offending packages manually, using the R *install.packages* function

 # Usage